- HomeRight ElectroLight Fire Starter

 The only toppings you'll add before cooking are the fig spread and the sliced mozzarella.
 The rest get thrown on after you cook your pizza.

 Our pizzas take about 6-10 minutes at 600° on the Big Green Egg (don't forget the pizza stone!!).
 A pizza peel (the wooden paddle) makes it easy to get the pizza on and off the stone.

 Top with sliced prosciutto (it's already cooked), shredded or shaved parmesan, and a few handfuls of fresh arugula.

 Fig and prosciutto pizza is wonderful paired with bubbly prosecco or a crisp white wine, like chardonnay.
 We had ours for lunch and it was delicious!
 Our only problem was keeping the dog away!

 If you'd like more recipes and home inspiration, come over and visit us at 11 Magnolia Lane!

-Ready To Get Your ElectroLight Fire Starter?
+Ready To Get Your ElectroLight Fire Starter and Charcoal Starter?